acassisa/GenomeCruzer-CIBB---Milan/README.md

 ## Demonstration Video

-A short case study and demonstration of GenomeCruzer is available as a video.
+A short case study (570 colorectal cancer samples from TCGA) and demonstration of GenomeCruzer is available as a video.

 (https://github.com/acassisa/GenomeCruzer-CIBB---Milan/releases/download/GenomeCruzer/AnalysisMode.mov)